 A retryable error is a type of error that might be resolved by another attempt at the operation or by user intervention.
 If the operation succeeds on the retry, then processing continues.

 For example, before you create a migration for a Compute Engine VM, you must first shut down the VM.
-If the VM is not shut down and you try to execute the migration, Migrate for Anthos detects the error and retries the migration.
-Migrate for Anthos continues to retry the operation until you either shut down the VM or cancel the migration.
+If the VM is not shut down and you try to execute the migration, Migrate to Containers detects the error and retries the migration.
+Migrate to Containers continues to retry the operation until you either shut down the VM or cancel the migration.

 A terminal error is an error that cannot be resolved by retrying the operation.
 Typically a terminal error can only be resolved by user interaction.